FuturePortal/Gain12/README.md

 1. Run `vagrant up` to install and set up the vagrant box and install gain12.
 1. While vagrant up is running, add `192.168.56.235 dev.gain12.com` to your [hosts file](http://en.wikipedia.org/wiki/Hosts_(file)).
-1. When vagrant up is ready running, you're ready to develop!
+1. Once vagrant up is finished, you're ready to develop!

 ### Pulling updates